cloudfoundry/routing-release/README.md

 ## Router Groups

 A Router Group represents a horizontally scalable cluster of identically configured routers.
-Only one router group is currently supported.
 Shared domains in Cloud Foundry are associated with one router group; see [Post Deploy Configuration](#post-deploy-configuration).
 To create a TCP route for their application, a developer creates it from a TCP domain; see [Create a TCP Route](#create-a-tcp-route).
 For each TCP route, Cloud Foundry reserves a port